 I love to test my own limits and I’ve come to realize I’m the happiest when I’m trekking far beyond the border of my comfort zone.

 In 2013, I graduated from a vocational high school where I studied graphic design and spent my senior year taking all of my classes at a local college.
 While I decided not to pursue digital design in college, I continue to treat photography and web design as two hobbies I deeply care about.
-That’s why I have continued to publish new content here since 2013.
+That’s why I have continued to publish original, new content on here since 2013.
 I love to travel and blog whenever I have any free time.

 Aside from that, I am also a huge fan of foreign languages (as you may have guessed from the intro, namely Chinese!)
 Then in 2019, I moved to Spain where I studied Spanish.
 You could say I’m somewhat of a “polyglot-in-training.”

 We ate at 14 Chinese buffets in a row during our travels (but they never warned me about that when I signed up!)
 Each day as our tour bus would pull up to the next Chinese buffet, I would turn my head to the window and shed a tear.
-This opportunity allowed me to gain both a large amount of experience and weight. 😉
+That opportunity allowed me to gain both a large amount of experience and weight. 😉

 Some of my other interests include birdwatching, drinking different types of tea, and of course, traveling!
 So you’ll probably read a bit about all of those things on my blog.

-Between all of the flying, to pass the time, I also enjoy doing Sudoku and reading on my Nook.
+To help pass the time while flying and moving about, I also enjoy solving Sudoku and reading books on my Kindle.
 I have now visited more than fifteen different countries around the world (as of the time of writing) and I have no intention of stopping there!
 My goal is to eventually visit every country on Earth!
-This blog chronicles that journey.

-You should also know that I adore birds!
-I’m whole-heartedly obsessed with them.
-When I was a Resident Assistant in college, my hallway was bird-themed and I even hung a bird feeder outside of my dorm room window.
-I’d like to think that random bird feeder dangling out from my window was somewhat of a landmark on campus during my time there.
+I’m wholeheartedly obsessed with them.
+When I was a Resident Assistant in college, my dormitory was bird-themed and I even had a real bird feeder hanging out from my dorm room window.
+I want to think that the random bird feeder hanging off the side of the building by a piece of rope was somewhat of a landmark on the College Ave campus during my time there.
 Maybe?
-Okay, maybe not.
+Wishful thinking?